tinode/chat/server/auth/rest/README.md

 ### `auth` Request for authentication

 Request to authenticate a user.
-Client (Tinode) provides a secret, authentication server responds with a user record.
-If this is a very first login and the server manages the accounts, the server may return `newacc` object which will be used by client (Tinode) to create the account.
+Client (MidnightChat) provides a secret, authentication server responds with a user record.
+If this is a very first login and the server manages the accounts, the server may return `newacc` object which will be used by client (MidnightChat) to create the account.
 The server may optionally return a challenge as `byteval`.

 #### Sample request